maodo/football-stadiums-data-project/readme.md

 You'll find all the python packages used in the requirements.txt file

 1- Create a service account in GCP and generate keys.
 Save the keys in a folder named `keys` in the project.
 Rename the file name as `football-gcp-credentials.json`
-2- [Optionnal] You can change the name of the bucket, specify a region or change the name of the Big Query dataset  in `variables.tf``
+2- [Optionnal] You can change the name of the bucket, specify a region or change the name of the Big Query dataset  in `variables.tf`
+3- Terraform run:
+    - Run `terraform plan` to see the provisionning plan
+    - Run `terraform apply` to create `Cloud Storage` bukcet and `Big Query dataset and table`
+    - When you're done with the project, run `terraform destroy` to delete all the ressources

 <!-- SQL Queries :